Back to all studies

 Questions about this study

-This study is exploring medication or study treatment for people with bipolarity.
+This study is exploring observational follow-up for people with bipolarity.
 Participants may complete study visits, assessments, or follow-up activities defined by the research team.
 It includes a comparison with placebo.
 Direct benefit is not guaranteed.
+The detailed objective is not always clearly listed in the public registry; the study team can confirm.